-Is there a way to stop it?
+Is there a way to stop brain fog?

 There isn’t a way to completely prevent menopause-related brain fog.
-As the body goes through its changes, and hormone levels fluctuate in your 40s and 50s, some cognitive impairment may be unavoidable.
+As the body goes through its changes and hormone levels fluctuate in your 40s and 50s, some cognitive impairment may be unavoidable.

-The fortunate thing about menopausal brain fog is that it is not permanent—you are unlikely to experience it after your body has worked through menopause.
+The fortunate thing about menopause brain fog is that it is not permanent—you are unlikely to experience it after your body has worked through menopause.
 Experts have found that the post-menopausal brain adjusts itself to the new, low levels of estrogen, and brain fog tends to stop.

-Temporary hormone therapy, including taking low doses of estrogen and/or progestin, may be useful in increasing hormone levels enough to tide the brain over during the time of transition.
+Temporary hormone therapy, which includes taking low doses of estrogen and/or progestin, may be useful in increasing hormone levels enough to tide the brain over during the time of transition.
 Unfortunately, hormone therapy has been linked to more serious health problems, so it may not be the best option for everyone.

-Instead, there are a few natural ways to treat brain fog:
+Instead, there are a few natural ways to treat brain fog.

 - Eat a healthy diet: Your diet may play a role in causing or preventing brain fog.
 High-sugar diets tend to lead to brain fog more often, regardless of age.
-Cutting down on sugar may help prevent your brain fog from worsening, while eating a healthy diet filled with omega-3 fatty acids, fresh fruits and vegetables and whole grains (like the Mediterranean diet) may help combat brain fog.
+Cutting down on sugar may help prevent your brain fog from worsening, and eating a healthy diet filled with omega-3 fatty acids, fresh fruits and vegetables and whole grains (like the Mediterranean diet) may help combat brain fog.